There are an incredible 63 National Parks in the USA.

 - plus 11 other designations, including the White House!

-All information sourced from National Parks Service and Wikipedia unless otherwise referenced.
+Unless otherwise referenced, all information is sourced from the National Parks Service and Wikipedia.